Find An Internship - People Development Magazine

 Your existing network is one of the most valuable tools for finding an internship.
 You might not think much about your relationships with your professors or other alumni, but these are the people who make up your network.
 Contact professors who may know of opportunities in your field, or contact other students or alumni already working in an industry that interests you.
 Many students land internships through word of mouth.

-Tip: You can attend alumni networking events or join industry-specific student organizations.
+Tip: You can attend alumni networking events or join industry-specific student organisations.
 This way, you expand your circle and open doors to internships you might not find through online job boards.

 Search Online Internship Portals

-Yes, networking is great and can help you land a good internship, but don’t underestimate the internet.
-You probably already know this, but there are many websites where you can find internship opportunities across various industries.
+Yes, networking is great and can help you land a good internship, but don’t underestimate the power of the internet.
+You may already be aware of this, but numerous websites offer internship opportunities across various industries.
 Look through Indeed, LinkedIn, and Glassdoor, for example.

 Tip: Set up job alerts for internships that match your criteria.
 This way, you’ll be notified when new opportunities are posted.